Gdecessus/CSV_Manipulator/README.md

 # EXCEL function

-Depending on your use of this script, you'll come across the task of identifying duplicates in the CSV it doesnt necessarily means that the duplicates have to be on the same row, for instance, imagine that you are trying to check if IP addresses on column C exists on column D, you'll then use this function =COUNTIF($D:$D,C1)>0 and you should get true/false outcome.
+Depending on your use of this script, you'll come across the task of identifying duplicates in the CSV.
+It doesnt necessarily means that the duplicates have to be on the same row, for instance, imagine that you are trying to check if IP addresses on column C exists on column D, you'll then use this function =COUNTIF($D:$D,C1)>0 and you should get true/false outcome.